18F/ada-sandbox/pages/service-animals.md

 ## Examples of Service Animal Tasks

-A person with diabetes may have a dog that is **trained to nudge the person when their blood sugar reaches high or low levels**.
+A person who uses a wheelchair may have a dog that is **trained to retrieve objects for them**.

 A person with depression may have a dog that is **trained to perform a task to remind them to take their medication**.